Shadowist/ZEN-Address-Tracker/README.md

 2. Module: tzlocal

 # Usage
+This is currently dependant on Python 3.6+, so use one of the following commands below if you have multiple python version on your machine.

+Example: python36 zen_tracker.py "zen address"
-Example: python zen_tracker.py "zen address"
+Example: python3.6 zen_tracker.py "zen address"

 1. Finds all transactions using the Insight API on explorer.zensystem.io.
 2. Reads all receive transactions.